orbitjs/orbit/packages/@orbit/memory/README.md

 An in-memory data source that supports complex querying and updating.
 Because memory sources maintain data in immutable data structures, they can be efficiently forked.
-Forked source can diverge from the master source, and then the changes can be merged later.
+Forked sources can diverge from the master source, and then any changes can be merged later.

 ## Installation